zhicai2049/zack-structured-data/README.md

 # zack-structured-data
-This repository is for research on the application of deep learning in structured data
+This repository is for research on the application of deep learning in structured data.